theima/ein/README.md

 #### `data`

 An optional object containing one or more functions for returning data.
-The function will be called with the current model state and the current router state and should return an observable for the data.
+The function will be called with the current model and the current router state and should return an observable for the data.
 This will result in an object containing the values of the observables on the [Transitioned Action](#transitioned-action).

 ```typescript
 (model: Example, state: State) => Observable<any>;